It’s human nature to want to compare yourself to others.

 You may think: I drink alcohol and I know my limits.
 Alcoholics just don’t know how to control themselves.
 It’s their choice that they don’t want to stop drinking.
 Just as easily, you probably infer the same thought process for other drugs out there: heroin, cocaine, methamphetamine, etc. You think: drug use is a choice.

-Yes, drug use is a choice.
+Yes, many times drug use is a choice.
 It’s free-will to pick up that joint, light it and smoke it.
-But what’s going on behind the scenes (i.e. in your brain) isn’t a choice.
+But what’s going on behind the scenes (i.e. in your brain) is not a choice.
 It’s not possible to control your brain structure.

 I’ve often asked myself: Why is there such resistance to acknowledge addiction as a disease?
 The media is so quick to call the person with an addiction irresponsible, reckless, selfish and troubled.
 And the majority of online commenters fuel the fire by honing in on the behaviors of the disease, rather than acknowledging the disease itself.
 It makes me wonder: Do people understand what addiction really is?

 Maybe, maybe not.
 My inclination is sensationalized news sells more magazines and drives traffic.
 That’s why news sources play up what’s going on with the Charlie Sheens and Lindsay Lohans of the world, but why do so many of the rest of us?
 It’s easy to blame someone for the choices they make in life, but when it comes to drug addiction, there is little choice involved.
 Although everyone has the potential for addiction, some people are much more predisposed to addiction than others.

 When a person is addicted, they’re suffering continuously.
 Their brain chemistry changes causing distortions of cognitive and emotional functioning, and, even in the face of death, they continue to harm themselves.
 Family and friends of people who are addicted to drugs claim erratic changes in mood, behavior and perception.
 Many say their addicted loved one becomes an entirely different person.